Starlight Park: Current attractions

 Current recreational facilities in Starlight Park include four baseball fields (two made of grass and two of asphalt), as well as five checkers tables and eight handball courts.
 A soccer field overlaps with two of the baseball fields, and a basketball court and playground are located south of the 174th Street bridge over the park.
 A seasonal canoe launch is located in the park as well.
+During the summer, the Bronx River Alliance operates a canoeing program called Community Paddle; the program charges a fee on Saturdays but is free on Fridays.
 Plans for the park, announced in 2017, call for a waterfront greenway, as well as the opening of the parkland on the eastern bank of the Bronx River.

 Former attractions

 Rides

 Starlight Park amusement park featured fireworks displays, a roller coaster, a swimming pool, and carnival games of skill and chance.
 The initial attractions were built for the Bronx International Exposition.
 The swimming pool was marketed as the world's largest saltwater pool, measuring 300 by 350 ft with a capacity of 2,500,000 gal, and ranging from 0 to 10 ft deep.
 The pool contained diving boards and a wave pool machine at the deep end, as well as a 50 by 55 ft beach with sand brought from Rockaway, Queens.
 The fair also contained a scenic ridable miniature railway on the Bronx River, a "mountain" exhibit with a 65 ft waterfall, and a hotel nearby.
 LaMarcus Adna Thompson built a wooden roller coaster at the site, which featured a dual track.
 The Eli Bridge Company's Ferris wheel from the Panama–California Exposition was brought over to the Bronx World's Fair.
 Other attractions included a bathing pavilion that could fit 4,500 people; a convention center; and 15 large pavilions, including Chinese and North Sea-themed pavilions, as well as those for fine arts, liberal arts, and American achievements.

 At the end of the 1918 Exposition, the "exhibition hall" became an ice rink and dance hall.
 When the Exposition Hall was burned down in 1922, it was replaced with two smaller dance halls.
 By 1927, the park had installed Witching Waves, an undulating flat ride.
 A Tilt-A-Whirl, a scooter ride, a new Noah's Ark and a "Snap o' the Whip" ride were added in 1929 to draw patrons.
 Additions in 1931 included a miniature golf course on the site of Witching Waves, as well as a roller rink.